-This course builds teacher understanding of academic curriculum design, delivery and assessments.
-The development of the curriculum will address research-based practices, technology integration, and developing content assessments that align with the curriculum.
-Types of assessments are explored and strategies for developing content assessments that align with the curriculum are presented.
-The course will also explore current trends, issues, and policies and their impact on curriculum instruction and assessments.
-Teachers learn how to relate the curriculum and assessments to state, provincial, or country standards and adjust for diverse populations such as special education or English language learners.
-Many examples are provided for all grade levels and for special populations to assist the teacher in learning and implementing effective curriculum and assessment strategies in the classroom.
+This course builds teacher understanding about academic curriculum content and assessments for diverse learners.
+Understanding and using national, state, and local standards in planning, instruction, and assessment are highlighted.
+Types of assessments are explored and strategies for developing content assessments that align to the curriculum are presented.
+Teachers learn how to relate the curriculum and assessments to state, provincial, or country standards and adjust for diverse populations.
+Those populations include students who are English learners and those diagnosed as special education learners.
+May examples are provided for all grade levels and for special populations in order to assist the teacher in learning and implementing effective curriculum and assessment strategies in the classroom.

-EDC570 Special Needs Students
+EDC571 Special Needs Students

-Prerequisite/s EDC510 Credits 3 Course Length 8 weeks
+Prerequisite/s EDC511, EDC551 Credits 3 Course Length 8 weeks